Australia's New South Wales rolls out mobile phone detection cameras

 The mobile phone detection cameras use artificial intelligence to review images and detect illegal use of the devices, Transport for NSW said in a statement.
 Images that the automated system identifies as likely to contain a driver illegally using a mobile phone are verified by authorized personnel.

 For the first three months after the detection systems are in operation, offending drivers will be issued warning letters.
-After that, the penalty will be a A$344 ($233) standard fine and a A$457 fine in a school zone.
-In both cases, drivers will also receive penalty points. ($1 = 1.4736 Australian dollars)
+After that, the penalty will be an A$344 ($233) standard fine and an A$457 fine in a school zone.
+In both cases, drivers will also receive penalty points.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)